(Lakes Cave, Planitero & beyond)

 The two detours: to Kataraktis & Golfo's Fountain (top).
 The road leading to Golfo's Fountain (middle).
 The sign to Golfo's Fountain on the main road (bottom).

 Zarouchla (Ζαρούχλα) is the furthermost village of the cluster, 7km south of Solos.
-Zarouchla is the biggest of all villages in the area, and the place where there is a chance to have some good food or a drink.
-The village boasts some beautifully restored stone mansions, limestone old churches, of which some date back to Byzantine times, and what is more important: several taverns and cafés!
+Zarouchla is the biggest of all villages in the area and where there is a chance to have some good food or a drink.
+The village boasts some beautifully restored stone mansions, limestone old churches, some of which date back to Byzantine times, and what is more important: several taverns and cafés!

 The Church of the Dormition of the Mother of God is located inside the cemetary (top).
 The “Tower of Charalampis Sotiris” (bottom).

-The most “Greek”, though, moment was when we asked for water: the lady took a jar and filled it up from the public spring by the road, next to our table.
-Things like this make me wonder what a special people we are the Greeks.
-We may argue all the time about anything and complain about our life as we seem to be never satisfied, etc, etc,... but then there is something so small, like this lady’s gesture, that makes you forget all the bad things and feel happy you live in such a beautiful country.
+The most “Greek” moment was when we asked for water: the lady took a jar and filled it up from the public spring by the road next to our table.
+Things like this make me wonder what a special people we are, the Greeks.
+We may argue all the time about anything and complain about our life as we seem to be never satisfied, etc., etc.,... but then there is something so small, like this lady’s gesture, that makes you forget all the bad things feel happy you live in such a beautiful country.

 “Coffee Market”, also on the main road serves refreshment, cakes and coffee at a beautiful yard.